Ayurvedic Nutrition

 Category: Rasayana / Nutritive

-Amalaki is one of the richest natural sources of vitamin C and is a key component of Triphala.
-It is considered the single most important anti-ageing herb in Ayurveda and is one of the few herbs said to balance all three doshas.
+Amalaki is one of the richest natural sources of vitamin C and a key component of Triphala.
+Considered the single most important anti-ageing herb in Ayurveda.
+One of the few herbs said to balance all three doshas.

-Body type guide: Tridoshic -- suitable for all body types.
-Especially beneficial for Pitta due to its cooling nature and for Vata due to its nourishing quality.
+Body type guide: Tridoshic.
+Especially good for Pitta due to its cooling nature, and for Vata due to its nourishing quality.

-Traditional uses: May support healthy ageing, iron absorption, skin radiance, and digestive health.
+Traditional uses: May support healthy ageing, iron absorption, skin radiance, digestive health.

 40 More Essential Ayurvedic Herbs: Quick Reference